Get Started with Date Formats in R

 date class that can be displayed as a continuous variable.
 Lucky for us,

 date class using the function

-When we convert, we need to tell
+When you convert, you need to tell

 R how the date is formatted - where it can find the month, day and year and what format each element is in.

 Looking at the results above, you see that your data are stored in the format: Year-Month-Day (2003-08-21).
 Each part of the date is separated in this case with a

 -.
 You can use this information to populate your format string using the following designations for the components of the date-time data:

 %Y- 4 digit year